How Well Generative Adversarial Networks Learn Distributions

-where $m$ and $n$ denote the number of the generator samples and target distribution samples.
+where $m$ and $n$ denote the number of the generator samples (simulated) and target distribution samples.

-Let us state the goal of the current section, and connections to the adversarial framework established.
-So far, we have derived the optimal rates for nonparametric densities under strong evaluation metric such as Wasserstein ($\beta=1$) or total variation distance ($\beta=0$).
-The curse of dimensionality in sample complexity is inevitable unless the density class of interest is sufficiently structured (smooth).
-Two questions are raised naturally.
-First, for the structured parametric densities such as the ones parametrized by the generator networks in GANs, are fast parametric rates attainable?
-Second, can one obtain fast rates under the strong evaluation metric via discriminator networks in GANs, which is mis-specified and differs from the evaluation metric?
+Let us state the goal of the current section and connect to the adversarial framework established.
+So far, we have derived the optimal rates for nonparametric densities under strong evaluation metrics such as Wasserstein ($\beta=1$) or total variation distance ($\beta=0$).
+The curse of dimensionality in the sample complexity is inevitable unless the distribution class of interest is sufficiently structured (smooth).
+Two questions naturally arise.
+First, for the structured parametric distributions such as those parametrized by the generator networks in GANs, are fast parametric rates attainable?
+Second, can one obtain fast rates under the strong evaluation metric using a discriminator metric induced by neural networks as in GANs, which misspecifies the evaluation metric?
 We will answer both questions, directly for GANs estimator \eqref{eq:gan-nn}.